2007 Medibank International

 The 2007 Medibank International was a combined men's and women's tennis tournament that was part of the 2007 ATP Tour and 2007 WTA Tour.
-It was the 115th edition of the annually-held Medibank International and was played on outdoor hard courts in Sydney, Australia from 7 January until 13 January.
+It was the 115th edition of the annually-held Medibank International and was played on outdoor hard courts in Sydney, Australia from 7 to 13 January 2007.

 The event was notable as being the last tournament Kim Clijsters won, before her first retirement from the sport.
 James Blake defended his title from the previous year.